ganelson/inform/resources/Documentation/Writing with Inform.md

 ### Dubious

-Hyperlink tags and their corresponding values are then combined into a kind called a `tagged hyperlink`.
-Even though Glk only allows hyperlinks to carry a single number, tagged hyperlinks can contain almost all kinds found in Inform, with the exception of real numbers.
+Hyperlink tags and their corresponding values are then combined into a kind called a `hyperlink token`.
+Even though Glk only allows hyperlinks to carry a single number, hyperlink tokens can contain almost all kinds found in Inform, with the exception of real numbers.
 Authors must however be careful not to try to put an ephemeral value into a hyperlink, such as some local variables.
-The hyperlink phrases described below will display an error if it cannot safely put a value inside a tagged hyperlink.
+The hyperlink phrases described below will display an error if it cannot safely put a value inside a hyperlink token.

-> phrase: tag of (tagged hyperlink) ... hyperlink
+> phrase: tag of (hyperlink token) ... hyperlink
-> phrase: value of (tagged hyperlink) as a (name of kind of value K) ...
+> phrase: value of (hyperlink token) as a (name of kind of value K) ...
 K
 >
 > These phrases will extract the hyperlink tag and value out of a hyperlink.
 Note that it is the author's responsibility to use the correct kind of value when extracting the value.
 Inform cannot detect if you use the wrong kind, but using a value extracted with the wrong kind could cause serious problems down the line.